-3. The carcass EPD section of the data block lists available EPDs for carcass traits for the individual, the sire and the dam.
+3.The carcass EPD section of the data block lists available EPDs for carcass traits for the individual, the sire and the dam.
 These carcass EPDs are generated from harvest data derived from the Angus structured sire evaluation program:

-• Carcass weight (CW) - expressed in pounds;

-Marbling (Marb) - expressed in a percent of a U.S. Department of Agriculture (USDA) marbling score;

-• Ribeye area (RE) - expressed in square inches;

-• Fat thickness (Fat) - expressed in inches; and

-• Percent retail product (%RP) - a way of expressing yield grade as a percent of hotcarcass weight.

-• Grp/Pg is the number of contemporary groups and the number of progeny used in the analysis.

-4. Ultrasound body-composition EPDs result from ultrasound scans processed through the American Angus Association Centralized Ultrasound Processing (AAACUP) program coordinated with Iowa State University.
+- Carcass weight (CW) expressed in pounds; - Marbling (Marb) expressed in a percent of a U.S. Department of Agriculture (USDA) marbling score; - Ribeye area (RE) expressed in square inches; - Fat thickness (Fat) expressed in inches: and - Percent retail product (%RP) a way of expressing yield grade as a percent of hot-carcass weight. - Grp/Pg is the number of contemporary groups and the number of progeny used in the analysis. - 4.
+Ultrasound body-composition EPDs result from ultrasound scans processed through the National CUP Laboratory & Technology Center by ultrasound technicians who have been approved by Walter & Associates, Ames, Iowa.
 These EPDs are from a young data set and are calculated from a different base than the carcass data.

+Fig. 1: An example of a Performance Registration Certificate

-Only scans from purebred yearling bulls and heifers are used.
+Only scans from purebred yearling bulls, steers and heifers are used.
 This allows EPDs to be adjusted for bias in matings; hence, ultrasound body-composition EPDs may differ in some instances from carcass EPDs.
 Attempts to compare should be made only within each data set and not between data sets.

-Percent intramuscular fat in the ribeye muscle (%IMF) - expressed as a percent of a marbling score (4% IMF would relate to Small marbling (low-Choice); • Ribeye area at the junction of the 12th and 13th ribs (RE) - expressed in square inches;

-• External fat over the 12th rib (Fat) - measured in inches;
+- Percent intramuscular fat in the ribeye muscle (%IMF) expressed as a percent of a marbling score [4% IMF would relate to Small marbling (low-Choice)]; - Ribeye area between the 12th and 13th ribs (RE) expressed in square inches; - External fat as weighted average of 60% of the rib fat measurement and 40% of the rump fat measurement (Fat) - measured in inches; - Percent retail product (%RP) expressed in pounds. - Grp/Pg identifies the number of contemporary groups by scan date and breeder code used in the analysis. - 5.
+Just below the EPD block appears an "as of" date.

-• External fat over the rump (Rump Fat) - measured in inches; and

-• Percent retail product (%RP) - expressed in pounds.

-• Grp/Pg identifies the number of contemporary groups by scan date and breeder code used in the analysis.

-5. Just below the EPD block appears an "as of" date.
 This is the date of the most current NCE from which the EPDs were calculated.